RachelWallis/Altitude/README.md

-# Altitude
+# Hooman Design Tokens

-Altitude Design System
+Tokens for the Hooman Design System